Octagon-simon/fastamoni-inc-coding-exercise/README.md

 - `/auth/signup` This endpoint enables a user to sign up on the server.
 It does not require authentication.

+    - Request Method: `POST`

 - `/auth/login` This endpoint enables a user to login to his account on the server.
 It does not require authentication.

+    - Request Method: `POST`

     - Once a user is logged in, an `accessToken` will be returned and you need to pass in this token to the request header as a bearer token in order to be **authenticated**.
 For example: `Bearer uytrFGBVCDRUI7654567yGBN8754rg...`

 - `/account/createPIN` This endpoint enables a loggedIn user to create a transaction PIN.
 It requires authentication.

+    - Request Method: `POST`

     - With this PIN, the user can be able to donate some money to a beneficiary (another user)

 - `/wallets/getBalance` This endpoint enables a user to retrieve his wallet balance.
 It requires authentication.

+    - Request Method: `GET`

     - Once a user signs up on the server, an `NGN` wallet is automatically created with a default balance of `500,000` and this is enough to test donations to a different user.

 - `/donations/create` This endpoint enables a user to create a donation to a different user (beneficiary).
 It requires authentication

+    - Request Method: `POST`

     - Before a donation is created, you must set up a PIN because this PIN will be used to verify and authenticate the user as funds are about to leave his wallet.

 - `/donations/getAll` This endpoint enables a user to get the records of all donations he has made.

+    - Request Method: `GET`

     - You can filter the records by the date and it supports pagination too.
 Please refer to `fastaMoni.postman_collection.json` for more information

 - `/donations/getSingle` This endpoint enables a user to retrieve a single donation using the ID of the donation.

+    - Request Method: `GET`

 - `/donations/total` This endpoint enables a user to get the total donations he has made

+    - Request Method: `GET`

 ## WHAT YOU CAN DO